TL-B language

 _ ^[ a:(## 32) ^[ b:(## 32) ^[ c:(## 32) ] ] ] = A;

-- Chain of references are also allowed.
-In this example each of
+- Chains of references are also allowed.
+In the following example, each variable (

 a